rajcantcode/reddit-clone/README.md

 `npm install`
 `npm run dev`

-and copy the .env.example variables into a separate .env file:
+and copy the .env.example variables into a separate .env file